-In Part 2 of the Japanese phase II/III study (MK-5172-058), the lower bound of the 95% confidence interval SVR12 rate higher than the pre-specified reference SVR12 treatment-naïve non-cirrhotic patients with chronic hepatitis C receiving GZR + EBR.
-In addition, the SVR12 IFN-experienced non-cirrhotic patients rates in and treatment-naïve IFN-experienced compensated cirrhotic patients were 96.2% (75 of 78), 100% (20 of 20), and 93.3% (14 of 15), respectively.
+In Part 2 of the Japanese phase II/III study (MK-5172-058), the lower bound of the 95% confidence interval for the SVR12 rate was higher than the pre-specified reference SVR12 rate in treatment-naïve non-cirrhotic patients with chronic hepatitis C receiving GZR + EBR.
+In addition, the SVR12 IFN-experienced non-cirrhotic patients treatment-naïve rates in and and IFN-experienced compensated cirrhotic patients were 96.2% (75 of 78), 100% (20 of 20), and 93.3% (14 of 15), respectively.
 Accordingly, the GZR + EBR combination regimen is expected to have efficacy in Japanese treatment-naïve or IFN-experienced chronic hepatitis C patients with or without compensated cirrhosis (genotype 1).